Online Banking FAQs

 No. You need to allow some time for the payment to reach your payee, so enter a send date before the actual due date.
 For electronic payments, select a send date that is three to four business days before the due date and for check payments select a send date that is seven business days before the due date.
 Remember, even though you can schedule a payment any day of the week, including Saturday and Sunday, payments are only processed and sent to the payee on business days.

 Question 9: How soon are the funds taken out of my account?

 Electronic bill payments are withdrawn on the day that you selected as the send date.
 Check payments are processed exactly as if you had written the check yourself and will clear your account a few days after the payee deposits the check.

 Question 10: What happens if I don’t have enough money in my account to cover a bill payment?

 If an electronic bill payment fails to process due to insufficient funds you will receive an email advising you that the payment rejected and you will need to reschedule it.
 If a check payment presents against your account and you do not have sufficient funds to cover the amount, you will be assessed a Non- Sufficient Funds fee according to our current fee schedule.

 Question 11: What should I do if a payee has not posted my payment?

 You should allow the payee a few days to process your payment.
-If your payee has not posted the payment to your account within a few days of receiving it, you can place a research request.
-From the Bill Pay Dashboard click on the payment, then click on the hyperlink under Status.
+If your payee has not posted the payment to your account within a few days of receiving it please call us at 508-238-1000 so that we can research the payment for you.
+If you decide to place a research request from the Bill Pay Dashboard this action will subject you to a $29.00 research fee.
+If you choose to proceed click on the payment, then click on the hyperlink under Status.
 Click Request Research on this payment, answer two questions about the payment and click Request Research.
 Most research requests are answered within three to five business days.